 Major Program Requirements

 A student majoring in the BA in International Studies must complete 18 hours of specified Core coursework to fulfill Arts and Science Foundation Requirements, an additional 42 hours minimum for the major, and a study abroad experience.
-D-range grades are not allowed in the major.
+A minimum grade of C- is required for courses taken for the major.
+A minimum cumulative GPA in all major coursework is 2.0.
 In addition, students must complete all university graduation requirements and Arts and Science Foundation Requirements.
 The information below pertains to the BA in International Studies and additional information can be found at https://omd.missouri.edu/?q=intl-st/index.
 Students interested in the dual degree in International Business, which is a different major, should find additional information at https://omd.missouri.edu/?q=intl-bus/index.

 Required Core Coursework